 Some rooms have a VCR and/or a multi-region DVD player.

 Usage Guidelines for Group Study Rooms

-- Only current NU students and NU employees may use these rooms for the purpose of studying.
+- Only current NU students may use these rooms for the purpose of studying.

-- Since access to these rooms needs to be maximized, you cannot sign up for the same time period day after day or week after week.
+- Since access to these rooms needs to be maximized, you cannot sign up for the same room, same time period day after day.